NUCS349/hw6-neural-networks/problems.md

     * Report the accuracy of your model on the testing set.

-## Digging more deeply into convolutional networks ##
+## Digging more deeply into convolutional networks (2 points) ##

 The most important property of convolutional networks is their capability in capturing **shift invariant** patterns.
 You will investigate this property by training a convolutional network to classify simple synthesized images and visualizing the learned kernels.

 **Exploring the synthesized dataset:** the synth_data file included in the /data directory contains 10000 images of simple patterns, divided into 2 classes (5000 images per class).
 Use the `load_synth_data` function in `data/load_data.py` to load the training features (images) and labels.

-13. ( point) Go through a few images and plot two examples (1 from each class).
+13. (1 point) Go through a few images and plot two examples (1 from each class).
 What is the common feature among the samples included in each class?
 What is different from one sample to the next in each class?
 What information must a classifier rely on to be able to tell these classes apart?

 **Build the classifier:** Create a convolutional neural network including three convolutional layers and a linear output layer.
 The numbers and sizes of filters should be as follows: